 Before I took over she had already converted her personal account to a Pinterest business account.
 However, she hadn’t confirmed her website with Pinterest.
 That was one of the first things I did for her, so the analytics would show us data for pins from her website.

 She had been using Pinterest for personal use, so a few things she had re-pinned were getting viewed, but not much.
 She had 3 followers.
 Luckily, Pinterest isn’t dependant on follower count, so that didn’t matter in getting her traffic.

 How to Grow your Blog using Pinterest

 I started with optimizing her Pinterest profile.
 She is in the furniture painting and DIY business, so at the time, she had a picture of a dresser as her profile picture.
 We changed it to one of her branded headshots.
 This makes her account more personable, so if people check out her profile, they can see it’s a real person behind it.

 I also did keyword research to find popular keywords for her niche to add to her Display Name and Profile Description.
-One of her goals was to build her e-mail list, so she eventually created an opt-in, so we added that as a call to action in her description, as shown below.

 You can get my Profile Optimization checklist here, for more tips to power up your Pinterest profile.